JohnboyJovi/study-framework-wiki/HowToUse.md

 * In general ``USFGameInstance::Get()`` is your central interface to the study framework, so checkout the docu/comment in SFGameInstance.h under ``Control Study``.
 * Proceed through your conditions by clicking the next button or even better automatically calling ``USFGameInstance::Get()->NextCondition()``
 * By clicking ``Show conditions`` you can see what conditions are planned.
 Green are those already finished and blue is the current one.
+* In the ``Conditions View`` you can jump back to the previous condition if this needs to be repeated, or jump to the current condition to restart it (be aware that this might have detrimental effects on your study validity, however, if something goes wrong, this might be a valuable possibility to recover without too much loss)
 * Checkout what is logged and where: on the [logging](Logging) Wiki page, this is especially needed when recording data for the dependent variables.

 # How to debug your study